nearprotocol/nomicon/src/BlockchainLayerVsRuntimeLayer.md

 Blockchain layer however is mostly aware of the accounts through the trie (see below) and the validators (see below).
 Outside these two it does not operate on the accounts directly.

+### Assume every account belongs to its own shard

+Every account at NEAR belongs to some shard.
+All the information related to this account also belongs to the same shard.
+The information includes:
+- Balance
+- Locked balance (for staking)
+- Code of the contract
+- Key-value storage of the contract
+- All Access Keys

+Runtime assumes, it's the only information that is available for the contract execution.
+While other accounts may belong to the same shards, the Runtime never uses or provides them during contract execution.
+We can just assume that every account belongs to its own shard.
+So there is no reason to intentionally try to collocate accounts.

 ## Trie

 Near Protocol is a stateful blockchain -- there is a state associated with each account and the user actions performed